ChainSQL/chainsql-lib/docs/index.md

 # Introduction

-RippleAPI is the official client library to the ZXC Ledger.
-Currently, RippleAPI is only available in JavaScript.
+ChainsqlAPI is the official client library to the ZXC Ledger.
+Currently, ChainsqlAPI is only available in JavaScript.
-Using RippleAPI, you can:
+Using ChainsqlAPI, you can:

 * [Query transactions from the ZXC Ledger history](#gettransaction)
 * [Sign](#sign) transactions securely without connecting to any server